Pablo Hasél: Legal troubles

-The Council of Europe in Strasbourg once again condemned Spain for violating freedom of expression – ″a right of crucial importance for a free and pluralistic public debate″ – and stipulated for legal reforms of the Spanish Penal Code.
-On 22 March 2021 the Council published the Commissioner for Human Rights letter addressed to the Minister of Justice of Spain.
+On 22 March 2021 the Council published the Commissioner for Human Rights, (Dunja Mijatović), letter addressed to the Minister of Justice of Spain.
 It stated that – in addition to the lack of legal clarity – Spanish courts in Madrid had not explained in such cases whether the denounced "glorification of terrorism really entailed the risk of a real, concrete and immediate danger".
 Only then could anti-terror legislation be used to restrict freedom of expression.
 With regard to the allegations of lèse-majesté, it stressed that the possibilities for restricting freedom of expression here were very limited, "especially when it comes to politicians, public officials and other public figures".
 It called for "comprehensive" legislative changes to strengthen freedom of expression in line with the European Convention on Human Rights.
 And the European Commission for Democracy through Law (Venice Commission) also requested Spain to reform its Law on Citizen Security of 2015 because of its repressive potential.

+In November 2023, the European Court of Human Rights declined Pablo Hasél's application against Spain, stating that it considered his conviction to be proportional, based on relevant and strong enough grounds and addressing a pressing social need.
+Among other arguments, the institution pointed out that his committal to prison was because of his consecutive sentences and that he had just been sentenced to a fine for his statements regarding Juan Carlos I. The ECHR also justified its ruling by stating that unlike some other defendants whose sentencing by Spanish courts it had criticised previously, Hasél, when making critical statements about the monarchy and police, had not been a representative of a political party but merely a singer and had had time to consider his utterances rather than speaking on the spur of the moment; he had also not included evidence for his positions in the tweets and the songs.
+The Columbia Global Freedom of Expression academic initiative commented that with this ruling, "the Court contracts its own previously established broad scope of protection for political speech in this area" and goes against its own statements in earlier rulings that states should "restrain in the use of criminal proceedings against criticism of political institutions" and use prison sentences as punishment for political speech "only in exceptional circumstances".